Mainman002/blender-tmg-mod-tools/README.md

 # tmg-mod-tools (blender 2.8x addon)
-#### Adding various mesh decimation, add object, and modifier tools to the Edit Panel.
+#### Modify multiple objects, sculpt tools, and various features to help use Blender.

 #### current version is supported for Blender 2.80 (stable)